virtual-uterus/uSMC-conversion/README.md

 <a id="sweep"></a>
 #### ***param-sweep.py*** script
-The ***param-sweep.py*** performs a parameter sweep for a given parameter and uses the provided metric to compare the results with the default simulation of the non-pregnant model at the same estrus stage.
-The script has two positional arguments:
+The ***param-sweep.py*** performs a parameter sweep for a given parameter and uses the provided metric to compare the results with the default simulation of the non-pregnant or pregnant model at the same estrus stage.
+The script has three positional arguments:
 * **param**, the name of the parameter to change, if the specified parameter is not in the parameter list, an error is thrown
 * **metric**, the metric to use for comparison (the options can be found in the [***PNP-comp.py***](#pnp) description)
+* **model**, the name of the model to compare to either Means (pregnant) or Roesler (non-pregnant)

 The script has two sub-commands: **sweep** and **plot**.
 The **sweep** sub-command computes the results for different values of the given parameter **param**.
 It has three positional arguments: